Weather Underground: Recruitment

 Weather used various means by which to recruit new members and set into motion a nationwide revolt against the government.
 Weather members aimed to mobilize people into action against the established leaders of the nation and the patterns of injustice which existed in America and abroad due to America's presence overseas.
 They also aimed to convince people to resist reliance upon their given privilege and to rebel and take arms if necessary.
 According to Weatherman, if people tolerated the unjust actions of the state, they became complicit in those actions.
-In the manifesto compiled by Bill Ayers, Bernardine Dohrn, Jeff Jones, and Celia Sojourn, entitled "Prairie Fire: The Politics of Revolutionary Anti-Imperialism," Weatherman explained that their intention was to encourage the people and provoke leaps in confidence and consciousness in an attempt to stir the imagination, organize the masses, and join in the people's day-to-day struggles in every way possible.
+In the manifesto compiled by Ayers, Dohrn, Jones, and Celia Sojourn, entitled "Prairie Fire: The Politics of Revolutionary Anti-Imperialism," Weatherman explained that their intention was to encourage the people and provoke leaps in confidence and consciousness in an attempt to stir the imagination, organize the masses, and join in the people's day-to-day struggles in every way possible.

 In the year 1960, over a third of America's population was under 18 years of age.
 The number of young citizens set the stage for a widespread revolt against perceived structures of racism, sexism, and classism, the violence of the Vietnam War and America's interventions abroad.
 At college campuses throughout the country, anger against "the Establishment's" practices prompted both peaceful and violent protest.

 The members of Weatherman targeted high school and college students, assuming they would be willing to rebel against the authoritative figures who had oppressed them, including cops, principals, and bosses.
 Weather aimed to develop roots within the class struggle, targeting white working-class youths.
-The younger members of the working class became the focus of the organizing effort because they felt the oppression strongly in regards to the military draft, low-wage jobs, and schooling.
+The younger members of the working class became the focus of the organizing effort because they felt the oppression strongly in regard to the military draft, low-wage jobs, and schooling.